 Funding for State Tobacco Control Programs

 Comprehensive tobacco control programs funded at or above levels recommended by the Centers for Disease Control and Prevention (CDC) are extremely effective at reducing smoking rates among both adults and youth.
-However, only one state, Alaska, is funding their tobacco control program at CDC-recommended levels in FY2012 (July 1, 2011 to June 30, 2012 for most states.)
+However, only two states, Alaska and North Dakota, funded their tobacco control program at CDC-recommended levels in FY2013 (July 1, 2012 to June 30, 2013 for most states.)

-Factsheet on Funding for State Tobacco Control Programs in FY2012
+- Factsheet on Funding for State Tobacco Control Programs in FY2013

-Map of Funding for State Tobacco Control Programs in FY2012
+- Map of Funding for State Tobacco Control Programs in FY2013

 Looking for more information on state tobacco control programs?
 Check out this series of factsheets from the Campaign for Tobacco-Free Kids.